Workflow Run Lifecycle¶

 How in-flight workflow runs are bounded and recovered: cancel, the idle-timeout sweep, and restart recovery of the conductor's in-memory active-runs map.

 The conductor holds in-flight runs in an in-memory map — _ACTIVE_RUNS in work_buddy/mcp_server/conductor.py, keyed by workflow_run_id.
-A run is added at start_workflow and, left alone, removed only when it completes.
+A run is added at start_workflow and removed on any terminal state: successful completion, blocked-by-failure, or explicit cancel.
 Three mechanisms keep that map bounded and recoverable.

 cancel_workflow(run_id, reason) — capability workflow_cancel, slash command /wb-workflow-cancel — drops a run from _ACTIVE_RUNS, marks its on-disk DAG cancelled (the file is kept, not deleted, for audit), and revokes the workflow consent blanket.
 It is idempotent: cancelling an already-cancelled run is a no-op, and a run that has already completed is left untouched.
 A run not in _ACTIVE_RUNS is still cancellable — the lookup falls back to the on-disk DAG.